Recker-Dev/Resume/README.md

 ## Achievements
 - **4th Place** in Buildathon 2024 at VIT Bhopal (offered placement with PreProdCorp)
-- **6th Place** among 500+ teams in a Johns Hopkins University Hackathon with the VIT Bhopal team
+- **6th Place** among 500+ teams in a Johns Hopkins University HealthHack organised in association with VIT Bhopal